jpasqua/MultiMon/doc/MultiMonGUI.md

 <a name="info-screen"></a>
 ### Info Screen

-The Info Screen dislpays various low level pieces of information also provides a few buttons that allow the user to take actions.
+The Info Screen displays various low level pieces of information also provides a few buttons that allow the user to take actions.
 The layout of the screen is:

-* The header line jsut shows the the MultiMon version number
+* The header line just shows the the MultiMon version number
-* Below that is the name of the monitor and it's current IP address.
+* Below that is the name of the monitor and its current IP address.
 If you use a computer/phone/tablet that has Bonjour support, you can access MultiMon by typing the unit's name followed by ".local" into the address bar of your browser.
 In the example below, the name of this unit is "MyMonitor" so you could access it by entering `http://MyMonitor.local` into your browser.
 * To the right of that are bars indicating the WiFi signal strength (0 to 4 bars).
 * Next is the `Refresh` button.
 Pressing it will cause MultiMon to ask each printer for fresh status information.
 The Info Icon will flash on the screen while that is happening.
 * The next row of buttons allows you to change the brightness of the screen to Dim, Medium, or Bright.
 The brightness can also be changed from the Web UI interactively or via a schedule.
 The current brightness level is displayed below the buttons.